 Prototype preparation,

-A prototype or demo is what a UX designer needs to prepare to test the feasibility of the design for the user.
+A prototype or demo is what a UX designer needs to prepare to test the feasibility of the design for the user flows.
 Efficiency here is a must-have.

 Visual communication,

 A UX designer is a visual communicator.
 Their design communicates with the user.
-And essentially solves a problem.
+And essentially comes forward for problem solving.
 Thus firming some critical aspects of visual communication is important today and includes

 • Understanding design theory,